 The hike to Mt Lukens, the highest point in the city of LA at 5,066 feet, is a fun one that doesn’t get as much traffic as other more popular Southern California hikes.
-It’s a tough 10 mile loop with about 3,900 feet of total climbing, and you’re rewarded with great views and pristine wilderness, all within the city of LA.
+It’s a tough 10 mile loop with almost 3,000 feet of total ascent, and you’re rewarded with great views and pristine wilderness, all within the city of LA.

 Mt Lukens is the westernmost peak of the San Gabriel Mountains front range.
 Hiking to the peak gives you a glimpse into the mountainous innards of Angeles National Forest.
 Looking back to the west you have about 3,000 feet of prominence, with terrific views of LA and the Verdugo Mountains.
 On a clear day you can see from Catalina to San Gorgonio.
 The summit has radio towers on it, but who cares, it’s still a great hike.

 There are a few trails to the Mt Lukens summit, and this guide covers the most popular loop route from Deukmejian Wilderness Park, which is only 20 minutes from downtown LA (if the traffic gods are on your side).

 Although you could get away with doing this hike with fitness gear as many trail runners do, I strongly recommend using proper hiking gear.
 It’s a tough 10 mile hike and you need to be prepared.
 There’s also not a lot of shade so you’ll want to be ready for hot temperatures in the summer.

 Here’s the gear that I personally use, have tested, and recommend for this hike*.

 If you’re hiking in the backcountry it makes sense to have a decent emergency kit and some basic gear to spend the night in a pinch.Full HikingGuy Gear List

 * No company pays me to promote or push a product, all the gear you see here is gear I use and recommend.
 If you click an REI link and buy gear, I get a small commission that helps offset website expenses.
 There is no cost to you.